|Type:||Trad, Grade IV|

 Aug 24, 2007

-That's a good 3rd party decription.
-While putting up the route, we were able to minimize the risks.
-I would'nt simu-climb any pitch as it really does expose the 2nd to rockfall from the leader.
+While putting up the route, we were able to reduce the risks.
+We did'nt simuclimb any pitch as it really does expose the 2nd to rockfall from the leader.
 The belays are usually out of the way of the leaders on lead cleaning during the FA.

 I love solid, well traveled rock routes as much as the next climber, but sometimes we look for some other kind of adventure, it sounds like you found it.